 What is a Florilegium?

-Florilegia flourished in the 17th century when they were created to portray rare and exotic plants from far afield.
+The word 'florilegium' was first used for a publication in 1590, and unlike the earlier herbals, it focused on the beauty of the plant rather than its medicinal value.
+Florilegia flourished from the 17th century to the late 19 th century when they were created to portray collections of rare and exotic plants from far afield.
 Now, the modern florilegium seeks to record collections of plants, often now endangered, from within a particular garden or place.

 The Society will publish the Florilegium in 2016 to celebrate the 200 year history of Australia’s first botanic garden.
 Documenting its botanical and horticultural development, the historical theme will relate the species painted to each period of the Garden’s history, through the collectors, the botanists, horticulturalists and directors, and to changing horticultural fashions.

 The beautiful high quality 224 page publication will be available from March 2016.
 Each of the eighty seven paintings will have a full colour plate accompanied by the plant’s botanical description and text relating it to the history of the Gardens.

 Like the scientific accuracy that botanical art adheres to, the richness of the horticultural displays in the Royal Botanic Gardens is underpinned by the tradition of a scientific garden, plant collecting and the educational role that the Gardens encompass as part of our heritage.

 On Botanical Illustration page - Image representing 'Florilegium': Kalopanax septemlobus - Artist: Noriko Watanabe.